ProjectIgnis/Distribution/README.md

 	* fit the background.
 	* accurate resize for backgrounds.
 	* scale
-		* the "Apply and restart" button only applies the change and closes the game at the moment.
-You will have to start it again.
+		* the "Apply and restart" applies the GUI scale without resizing.
+Do not spam this button because it will leak memory until the game is properly restarted.
 	* skin selection, via dropdown menu.
 		* reload skin, that applies the changes to the current skin file without a restart.